xcube-dev/xcube-resampling/docs/guide.md

 - [transform](https://xcube-dev.github.io/xcube-resampling/api/#xcube_resampling.gridmapping.GridMapping.transform):
   change the CRS of a grid mapping (regular → irregular with 2D coordinates).

+A few examples on how to use the `GridMapping` instance are shown in the [Example Notebooks](examples/coords.ipynb).

 ### Resampling Algorithms

 The function [`resample_in_space`](https://xcube-dev.github.io/xcube-resampling/api/#xcube_resampling.spatial.resample_in_space)